1966 United States Senate special election in Virginia: Candidates

+Campaign

 Thinking Byrd less vulnerable than the winner of the Spong–Robertson primary, the Republican Party nominated little-known Heathsville attorney Lawrence Traylor for the special election.
 Unlike fellow GOP nominee James P. Ould, Jr., who already held the mayoral office in Lynchburg, Traylor only announced shortly before the deadline.

 Byrd was also opposed by John W. Carter of the Virginia Conservative Party, which was formed by hard-line Byrd Democrats who believed that the pay-as-you-go political system must be reinforced and federal control eliminated throughout the state.
 Support by several leaders of the machine for Lyndon Johnson in the 1964 presidential election – most critically future party-switching two-time Governor Mills Godwin – angered this group and led it away from even the conservative state Democratic Party.
-Both Conservative Senate candidates devoted their campaigns to attacking the major parties for refusing to debate such issues as the supposed takeover of schools, inflation due to the "war on poverty", and judicial appointments that the Conservatives believed responsible for the crime wave of the 1960s.
+Both Conservative Senate candidates devoted their campaigns to attacking the major parties for refusing to debate such issues as the supposed takeover of schools, inflation due to the War on Poverty, and judicial appointments that the Conservatives believed responsible for the crime wave of the 1960s.